A Conversation with Paul Munford

 Yeah, that was fun.
 That was a way to kinda get all the bloggers contributing.
 A way to gather them all together in a way.
 To talk about something sentimental; something that offered something real, you know?
 I thought Phil’s piece was epic.

 It was!
-So , how did COE come to an end?
+So, how did COE come to an end?
 Were you feeling like you needed to do something “next”?
-Or what was your train of thought regarding to sunsetting the platform?
+Or what was your train of thought in regards to sunsetting the platform?